Program customization

 https://moodle.umontpellier.fr/course/view.php?id=28308

 Learning objectives1.
-Identify specific problems linked to climate change and the consequences of human activity (Knowledge)
+Identify specific problems related to climate change and the consequences of human activity (Knowledge)

-2. Summarize and classify the various consequences of human activity (Understanding)
+2. Summarize and classify the various consequences of human activity (understand)

-3. Propose documented solutions based not only on previous knowledge, but also on conferences (apply)
+3. Propose documented solutions based not only on prior knowledge, but also on conferences (apply)

-4. Evaluate possible solutions on the basis of scientific legislation, taking into account social and economic considerations (analyze)
+4. Evaluate possible solutions based on scientific legislation, taking into account social and economic perspectives (analyze)

-5. Compare with other problems and solutions proposed and criticized (evaluate)
+5. Compare with other problems and proposed solutions and critiques (evaluate)

 Number of hours15h